Last Updated on March 31, 2023 by Michael

 Live in a Metro Area?
 Consider Kyte

 Young drivers in major metro areas should also take a look at Kyte, the first rental company to offer door-to-door delivery service on both ends of your trip.
-While you need to be 25 years old to rent with Kyte in most areas, there are exceptions.
-Boston-area residents aged 21 to 25 can rent with no underage surcharge which is a nice win.
-In New York City, drivers as young as 18 can rent, and Kyte recently dropped both its steep $120-per-day surcharge for drivers ages 18 to 20, and the $45-per-day charge for drivers ages 21 to 25.
+While you need to be 21 years old to rent with Kyte in most locations, there is one exception.
+In New York City, drivers as young as 18 can rent.
+Those under 25 pay a young renter fee of $15 per day, which is less than most rental car companies charge.

 And it gets better.
 Kyte has also introduced Kyte for University for drivers under 25 renters in California, Florida, Illinois, Pennsylvania, Washington, and Washington D.C., which waives the underage fee for college students with an .edu email address.

 Are you a current or former member of the military?
 Are you the child of a veteran?
 USAA is another great organization for drivers under the age of 25.
 Young members have been consistently able to avoid underage fees when renting from Avis, Budget, Enterprise and Hertz.

 Hertz is unique in waiving the underage fee for drivers under 21 with USAA membership.
 Again, USAA membership is restricted to current and former US military members and adult children of members.
 If a parent served in the military, you are probably eligible.